meteonomiqs/gtm-weather/README.md

-Note: If you don't have CMP in place, the trigger for checking the consent can be ignored.
+Note: If you don't have CMP in place, the trigger for checking the consent (Step 6) can be ignored.
 Simply add this custom tag you have created (without any trigger) as a cleanup tag (Tag sequencing) on your website's generic pageview tag as shown here.
 The tag sequencing will ensure the custom tag fires immediately after your pageview tag is fired.

 ![Tag Configuration](doc/images/sequence.png "Tag Configuration")